derlio/golang-study/en/The Laws of Reflection.md

 In our previous example v wasn't a pointer itself, it was just derived from one.
 A common way for this situation to arise is when using reflection to modify the fields of a structure.
 As long as we have the address of the structure, we can modify its fields.

-Here's a simple example that analyzes a struct value, t.
+Here's a simple example that analyzes a struct value, `t`.
 We create the reflection object with the address of the struct because we'll want to modify it later.
 Then we set `typeOfT` to its type and iterate over the fields using straightforward method calls (see package reflect for details).
-Note that we extract the names of the fields from the struct type, but the fields themselves are regular reflect.Value objects.
+Note that we extract the names of the fields from the struct type, but the fields themselves are regular `reflect.Value` objects.
 ```
 type T struct {
     A int